jaw039/MCP_Robot_Driver/README.md

 ### Challenge 2: AI Brain with MCP (OPTIONAL)

-- Implements AI-driven automation using Claude API
+- Implements AI-driven automation using the Anthropic Claude API
-- Integrates Playwright MCP Server for page context
+- Collects a real-time catalog snapshot to provide context to the planner
-- Supports goal-based task descriptions
+- Supports goal-based task descriptions for natural language control
-- Intelligently determines products and strategies from natural language
+- Intelligently determines products and strategies from natural language with fallback heuristics when Claude is unavailable

 ### Challenge 3: API Deployment (OPTIONAL)